COVID-19 Information - City of Lebanon

 - CapeAir has resumed their normal flight schedule.
 Face masks are required to fly.
 Please contact CapeAir at 602-298-6476 for travel related questions.

 - Granite Air Center is open.
 Please call 603-298-6555 for service.

-Lebanon Libraries: As a result of the sharp spike in coronavirus cases in New Hampshire and across the country, at its meeting on November 10, 2020, the Lebanon Library Board of Trustees affirmed a decision to indefinitely delay the reopening of library facilities to the public.
-Contactless Pickup will continue at both libraries.
+Lebanon Libraries: The Lebanon Library Board of Trustees meet monthly, and plan to revisit the issue of when to open the doors to the public at each meeting until we are able to open with no restrictions.
+In the meantime, contactless pickup will continue at both libraries.
 Thank you very much for your cooperation and understanding.
 We very much look forward to welcoming the public back to the library when it is safe to do so.
 For more information, please visit LebLibrary.com.